 Civil War Bridge

-Winter, 1865: the final stages of General Sherman’s bloody march through the south.
-On February 17th, the capitol city of Columbia, South Carolina – lies squarely in the General’s crosshairs.
-In a last-ditch effort to protect the vital railroad hub and the thousands of terrified refugees packing city streets, Confederate soldiers destroy the remaining bridge over the Broad River.
-The reprieve is temporary.
-In less than 12 hours Sherman’s men will cross the river and bring destruction to the birthplace of the Sucessionist south.
+Winter, 1865: the final stages of General Sherman’s bloody march through the South.
+On February 17th, the capitol city of Columbia, South Carolina lay squarely in the General’s crosshairs.
+In a last-ditch effort to protect the vital railroad hub and the thousands of terrified refugees packing city streets, Confederate soldiers destroyed the remaining bridge over the Broad River.
+The reprieve was temporary.
+In less than 12 hours Sherman’s men crossed the river and brought destruction to the birthplace of the Secessionist South.

-History Detectives host Elyse Luray goes to Columbia to examine the evidence and see if this discovery will redraw the maps of the Civil War.
+History Detectives host Elyse Luray goes to Columbia to examine the evidence and see if this discovery could redraw the maps of the Civil War.

 This is a place for opinions, comments, questions and discussion; a place where viewers of History Detectives can express their points of view and connect with others who value history.
 We ask that posters be polite and respectful of all opinions.
 History Detectives reserves the right to delete comments that don’t conform to this conduct.
 We will not respond to every post, but will do our best to answer specific questions, or address an error.